Isysxp/PDP11-on-the-M5-Core/README.md

 Using library WiFi version 2.0.0 in folder "file:///c:/Users/iansc/AppData/Local/Arduino15/packages/esp32/hardware/esp32/2.0.13/libraries/WiFi"
 Using library HTTPClient version 2.0.0 in folder "file:///c:/Users/iansc/AppData/Local/Arduino15/packages/esp32/hardware/esp32/2.0.13/libraries/HTTPClient"
 Using library WiFiClientSecure version 2.0.0 in folder "file:///c:/Users/iansc/AppData/Local/Arduino15/packages/esp32/hardware/esp32/2.0.13/libraries/WiFiClientSecure"<br>
-Finally, add all of the files in the /images directory to the root of a FAT32 formatted SD Card.
+Add all of the files in the /images directory to the root of a FAT32 formatted SD Card.
+Before bulding the app, open ESP_Telnet.cpp and change the SSID and PSWD data to match your router.<br>
 <br><br>
   First, use the 'Select' button to select the image you wish to boot.
-At this point it is a good idea to telnet to port 2000 to connect to the console terminal.
+At this point it is a good idea to telnet to M5PDP11/port 2000 to connect to the console terminal.
 Then, click the 'Boot' button and the console should show that the selected OS has booted.
-The 'Reset' button does a hadr reset of the ESP32 which will disconnect all of the network links to starts over.
+The 'Reset' button does a hard reset of the ESP32 which will disconnect all of the network links to starts over.
 NB is you are running an old Unix, do sync a lot before doing this!
 If the PDP11 halts, this will also cause a hard reset. <br>
   To find out what is happening, connect a terminal to the USB port (I use Teraterm) and this will generate some more output and act in parallel with